worldbank/gld/Support/B - Country Survey Details/KEN/KCHS/Labor Force.md

 The code also classifies some respondents as unemployed even if they did not report search methods, if they indicate they have **already found a job and will start in the future** (“future starters”).
 These respondents are counted as unemployed **only if** they also satisfy the same **two-week availability** condition.

-Putting it together, unemployment is defined as:
-- (Seeking work **or** future starter) **and** available within two weeks,
-- and only assigned among those not already classified as employed.